 Done right, advisory is one of the best deals a founder can make.
 The right advisor, scoped to a real problem, vested over time, and held to deliverables, returns the equity many times over in avoided mistakes, faster decisions, and access you could not have bought.
 I have watched a single well-aimed advisor save a founder a year of wandering on a positioning problem they could not see from the inside.

 The discipline is to be as deliberate about advisory as you are about hiring.
-You would never hire a senior person for a famous resume with no role definition and no review.
+You would never bring on a senior person for a famous resume with no role definition and no review process.
 Treat equity the same way, because it is more expensive than salary and it never expires.
 The instincts that make an advisor worth their shares are the same operating instincts I unpack in what real operators know, and they are the thing you are actually paying for.
+If you're building something with serious ambitions in the Shopify ecosystem, also read what makes the MVP-to-$1M ARR path look different from the outside than it does from the inside: a good advisor shortens that path significantly when the scope is right.

 If you are about to hand equity to an advisor, or you already have and it is not paying off, I will tell you straight how to scope it, vest it, and tie it to work that moves the business.